l1tku/hll-default-garrisons/README.md

-# HLL Default Garrisons Interactive Map
+# HLL Interactive Map for Default Garrisons

 A lightweight intel tool for **Hell Let Loose** offensive matches.
 It ships with an interactive garrison map that highlights every defender default spawn point on offensive maps so squad leads can plan their opening moves without guesswork.